ngworker/ngworker/packages/spectacular-docs/docs/feature-testing/angular-testing-library.md

 title: Integrating Spectacular with Angular Testing Library
 ---

-Spectacular doesn't contain an API for inspecting or interacting with our application's DOM.
+Spectacular doesn't contain an API for interacting with or inspecting our application's DOM and its URL path.
 Instead, we rely on Angular's verbose testing APIs.
 Alternatively, we can use the expressive and convenient APIs of [Angular Testing Library](https://testing-library.com/docs/angular-testing-library/intro/).

 In this page, we learn how to integrate Spectacular with Angular Testing Library